 Make sure that you’re investing in high quality, all natural products, because it is your face that we’re talking about here.
 If you buy cheap products filled with chemicals and unknown ingredients, your skin isn’t going to be happy with you and your beard isn’t going to look it’s best.
-You should be using a natural beard oil such as these from The Bearded Bastard, where we use only the highest quality natural ingredients and make the products by hand in Austin, Texas.
+You should be using a natural beard oil such as these using only the highest quality natural ingredients and made by hand.

-Getting enough sleep and exercise in your life is going to assist in maintaining stress levels and help to prevent anxiety and depression.
+Getting enough sleep in your life is going to assist in maintaining stress levels as well as help to prevent anxiety and depression.
 Preventing these things not only has a major impact on your mental health, but your physical health as well.
 A luscious beard often shows how healthy you are inside and out.